Shadyxstep/apres-apparel-MS4/README.md

 **Team**
 - :white_check_mark: *I want to be able to see who is behind the brand*
 - :white_check_mark: *I want to be able to see which roles each team member has in relation to the brand*
-- :white_check_mark: *I want to be able to connect with an specific team member via social media*
+- :white_check_mark: *I want to be able to connect with a specific team member via social media*
+- :white_check_mark: *I want to be able to view the individual team member details*

 **Shopping Bag**
 - :white_check_mark: *I want to easily view my shopping bag*